Commando Logistic Regiment: Organisation

-The Equipment Support Squadron provides the second line repair and recovery for all the equipment used by 3 Commando Brigade.
+The Equipment Support Squadron provides the second line repair and recovery for all the equipment used by UK Commando Force.
 The repair of equipment can range from a rifle through to the replacement of entire engines systems.
-While the Squadron is primarily manned by Royal Marines, it also contains some Army personnel, from trades such as Vehicle Mechanics, Armourers and Metalsmiths.
+While the Squadron is primarily composed of Royal Marines, it also contains some Army personnel, from trades such as Vehicle Mechanics, Armourers and Metalsmiths.
 Operating in small teams, these personnel are trained to repair and recover all vehicles used by the Brigade.
 The Squadron ensures that vehicles are repaired as close to the front line as possible, in order that they can be returned to the battle quickly and efficiently.